Arthanos 4 months ago

 And so forth.
 We have different interfaces to adapt to the outputs we have available at the moment...

-• californical an hour ago
+• californical 4 months ago

 The Alexa in my in-law’s house already does this and it is such an anti-feature.